-"A VILLAGE CAMP MEETING" will Bedford, on Friday evening, 12th inst., and continue during the ensuing week.
-Conviction of an Election Board ing Elder of the Juniata District.
-The services of several able ministers have been secured for the occasion.
-On Sab
+"A VILLAGE CAMP MEETING" will commence in the Methodist Church, in Bedford, on Friday evening, 12th inst., and continue during the ensuing week. a day, at the hours of 101 A. M. and 3 and 7 P. M. The meeting will be conducted under the charge of the Presid-